Stoobyy/Etherium-Solana-Discord-Bot/README.md

 ## THIS WAS A FIVERR ORDER THAT WE GOT SCAMMED ON

  My friend and I do [Fiverr](https://www.fiverr.com/thehideout_) and we got this as an order by a very kind looking person.
 He paid a total of 15$ + 2 Nitro for this but he ended up scamming us and asking for a refund for both the Nitro and Fiverr money.
 He also was reselling our bot for 50$ per client which is a huge nono.
 We called him out and he got annoyed.
 Hence why we are open sourcing the bot.
+#### The scammers go by the name NFTCop and they sell NFTs by the looks of their [website](https://nftcop.io).
+Feel free to do anything you want with this website and any social accounts that may be linked to this website.
+He has already done too much to us and I wouldn't mind him getting his scam business shut down.

  ## Basic commands

 -setminbalance            Sets the minimum balance